 1. Muscular support of the arches of the foot

 Stretching and massaging the plantar fascia will actually often make it feel worse, as it is already inflamed.
 We need to retrain the muscles that support the arch to take the load off the fascia long term.
-This can be done with all of the foot intrinsic exercises in The Perfect Pointe Book (especially the ‘Doming’ ‘Toe Swapping’ and ‘Tripod Foot’ exercises.
-Make sure that when she performs these, the heel stays square and the arch stable (not rocking the foot in and out).
+This can be done with all of the foot intrinsic exercises in the Advanced Foot Control program (especially the ‘Doming’, ‘Toe Swapping’ and ‘Tripod Foot’ exercises).
+Make sure that when these exercises are done, the heel stays square and the arch stable (not rocking the foot in and out).
 They need to be done very slowly and deliberately to get the best effect.